-Five of my favorite bodyweight cardio exercises combined in one challenging Tabata workout.
+Follow along with five of my favorite bodyweight cardio exercises in this challenging tabata-style workout.

-Alternate punching each arm out in front of you (this is the “2 jabs” portion).
+Alternate punching each arm out in front of you to complete two jabs.
+Flex your bicep as you punch.

-Then lower your hips down parallel to your knees to complete the squat.
+Then lower your hips down parallel to your knees to perform a squat.

-Stand tall to return to the starting position.
+Drive through your heels to stand tall, returning to the starting position.

 Targets: Quads, hamstrings, glutes, chest, shoulders, arms and back.

-Stand with feet slightly sider than hips.
-Sit back and down a few inches into a loaded squat position.
+Stand with your feet slightly wider than your hips.
+Sit back and down a few inches, finding a loaded squat position.

 Holding your loaded squat position, take two wide lateral steps to your right.
 With each step, pull your arms in, contracting the muscles in your chest, then open your arms back up (squeezing your shoulder blades).